IKF PAST NEWS

 Hats off to Bill Lassi and Bobby Anderson for putting on another outstanding IKF Kickboxing event!
 For more info please contact Mr. Bill Lassi at (218) 727-3203.

 MONDAY, October 4th, 2004, AT 4:00 PM, PT

-IKF Headquarters: Word came today that IKF Champion Jimmy Stewart (Right) of Butler Pennsylvania will be standing alone at the Alter for his shot at the IKF World Title AGAIN!
+IKF Headquarters: Word came today that IKF Champion Jimmy Stewart (Left) of Butler Pennsylvania will be standing alone at the Alter for his shot at the IKF World Title AGAIN!